Can Gaza's humanitarian corridors provide a route out for civilians?

 A return would then be agreed between the two parties after a ceasefire.

-"Traditionally there would there would be a period of calm, a ceasefire, and an agreement for people to return," said Mr Gunness.
+"Traditionally there would be a period of calm, a ceasefire, and an agreement for people to return," said Mr Gunness.

 It is understood that the UK is working with Egyptian authorities to enable British and dual nationals to leave Gaza through the Rafah crossing.